A Euclidean Distance Matrix Model for Convex Clustering: Conclusions

 \section{Conclusions}

 In this paper, we proposed a Euclidean distance matrix model based on the SON model for clustering.
 An efficient majorization penalty algorithm was proposed to solve the resulting model.
-Extensive Numerical experiments were conducted to demonstrate the efficiency of the proposed model and the majorization penalty algorithm.
+The exact recovery property of the EDM model is established under some assumptions.
+Extensive numerical experiments were conducted to demonstrate the efficiency of the proposed model and the majorization penalty algorithm.
+Notice that in Section 2, if $r < s$, $a_1,\cdots,a_n$ can not be embedded into $r$-dimensional space.
+In this case, it is not clear whether the exact recovery property of EDM($r$) maintains or not.
+We will continue to investigate this question in future.